 Are you in the process of picking out a service dog, and want to learn about choosing the right dog?
 Been wondering “How do I train a service dog?”, want to know about picking a service dog breeder, or about keeping a service dog training log?

 You’ve come to the right place!
 The following pages each contain an article helpful for those who might want to get and train a promising service dog prospect.

-Remember the most valuable resource for all stages of your service dog journey is our free support listserv.
+Remember the most valuable resource for all stages of your service dog journey is our free peer guidance group.
 PSDP’s peer community and these resources are a powerful one-two combo to help you do things right and avoid long-lasting heartache when picking out a service dog and starting its training.